devdattbhatt/Urmi/Readme.md

 I am taking care of good karma ,now providing blessing is your responsibility .

 We all have only one life ,
-I wish every soul a life with dignity , truth , happiness and family .
+I wish every soul a life with good helth , family , power , respect and prosperity.

 - Devdatt Bhatt